DPL: Depth-only Perceptive Humanoid Locomotion via Realistic Depth Synthesis and Cross-Attention Terrain Reconstruction: Method

-Given camera intrinsics $(f_x, f_y, c_x, c_y)$ and extrinsics $(\mathbf{R}_{cw}, \mathbf{t}_{cw})$ mapping world coordinates to the camera frame, we cast one ray per pixel $(u, v)$ on the $600 \times 480$ grid.
-The direction in normalized camera coordinates is given by: and the corresponding origin and direction in world coordinates are: These rays are intersected with the union of the terrain and robot mesh to determine the first valid surface hit.
+and the corresponding origin and direction in world coordinates are: These rays are intersected with the union of the terrain and robot mesh to determine the first valid surface hit.
 The intersection returns the smallest positive distance $t^\star$ along $\mathbf{d}_w$, or a no-hit signal.
-The 3D hit location in world frame is and the corresponding depth value is computed as the $z$-component in camera frame:
+The 3D hit location in world frame is